 [Photos by Alice G. Patterson.]

-Follow this easy DIY tutorial to make charming homemade snow globes - a beautiful, DIY twist on a classic holiday tradition.
+Follow this easy DIY tutorial to make charming homemade snow globes - beautiful DIY snow globes you'll treasure for years to come.

 Materials